oregon coast

 LaPine State Park

-Thirty minutes south of Bend, Oregon sits the lovely LaPine State Park, a gorgeous example of desert subalpine forest located east of the Cascades.
+Thirty minutes south of Bend, Oregon sits the lovely LaPine State Park, a gorgeous example of desert-subalpine forest located east of the Cascades.
 The climate here is less rainy, more snowy, and temperatures are far more varied than the verdant forests west of the Cascades.
 Trails navigate around and follow the winding route of the Deschutes River.
-Lodgepole and Ponderosa pines dominate here but the park is notable for one tree, Big Red (or Big Pine), thought to be the largest Ponderosa pine in the world.
+Lodgepole and Ponderosa pines dominate here, but the park is notable for one tree, Big Red (or Big Pine), thought to be the largest Ponderosa pine in the world.
 This giant is 29 feet in circumference and estimated at more than 500 years old.

 Big Red/Big Pine